gkaparos7/OrderAppAndroid/README.md

 Update the base URLs in these files with your computer's IP address to ensure proper communication with the backend.

 The OrderAppSpringBoot has already some data to be used if needed.
-For example "admin@admin.com" for username and "12345" can work for logging in, and finding some wishlist items and orders ready.
+For example "admin@admin.gr" for username and "12345" can work for logging in, and finding some wishlist items and orders ready.
+The category Judo is correctly populated with subcategories and products.

 ## Inside the OrderApp
 In the beggining the user will have to login in order to be moved to the main menu, these 2 screens is what the user will see when opening hte app.